hbrulin/snow-crash/README.md

 i cannot change its permission with sudo chmod +x /usr/sbin/john. /sbin is for binaries superuser (root) privileges required. so i cannot use john on encrypted data (that would be brute force)

-the encrypted password in the file was encrypted with rot11 (ceaser cypher): It replaces each letter with the letter 11 positions after that letter. rot13 : echo "cdiiddwpgswtgt" | tr '[A-Za-z]' '[N-ZA-Mn-za-m]' The tr command in UNIX is a command line utility for translating or deleting characters. https://www.geeksforgeeks.org/tr-command-in-unix-linux-with-examples/#:~:text=The%20tr%20command%20in%20UNIX,to%20support%20more%20complex%20translation.
+the encrypted password in the file was encrypted with rot11 (ceasar cypher): It replaces each letter with the letter 11 positions after that letter. rot13 : echo "cdiiddwpgswtgt" | tr '[A-Za-z]' '[N-ZA-Mn-za-m]' The tr command in UNIX is a command line utility for translating or deleting characters. https://www.geeksforgeeks.org/tr-command-in-unix-linux-with-examples/#:~:text=The%20tr%20command%20in%20UNIX,to%20support%20more%20complex%20translation.